 In this example, table T1 has a clustered columnstore index ordered in the sequence of Col_C, Col_B, and Col_A.

-The performance of query 1 can benefit more from ordered CCI than the other queries as they reference all the ordered CCI columns.
+The performance of query 1 and query 2 can benefit most from ordered CCI than the other queries as they reference all the ordered CCI columns.

 -- Query #1: SELECT * FROM T1 WHERE Col_C = 'c' AND Col_B = 'b' AND Col_A = 'a'; -- Query #2 SELECT * FROM T1 WHERE Col_B = 'b' AND Col_C = 'c' AND Col_A = 'a'; -- Query #3 SELECT * FROM T1 WHERE Col_B = 'b' AND Col_A = 'a'; -- Query #4 SELECT * FROM T1 WHERE Col_A = 'a' AND Col_C = 'c';